 While an employer might offer a severance package as a means of buying cooperation from a difficult employee, if you’re that employee the goal shouldn’t be to act like a big jerk in the hopes of getting a bigger severance.

-Take a look at the video accompanying this blog post to learn more about how to handle a severance situation.
 The following is a list of things an employee should consider before signing a termination agreement.

 More Severance Negotiation Tips

 When an employee is terminated and they are given legal documents to sign, the company is looking to cover its rear and avoid a lawsuit.
 There could be any number of reasons an employee is fired.
 In an “at-will” state like California, it could be for no reason at all.